PlanIndustry Starter Kits

-A sole proprietorship is the most basic type of business to establish.
+- Sole Proprietorship is the most basic type of business to establish.
 You alone own the company and are responsible for its assets and liabilities.

-In a general partnership, two or more people share ownership of a single business.
+- General Partnership is two or more people share ownership of a single business.
 The partners manage the business and are responsible for all debts and obligations of the business.
 The details of this agreement should be written out formally to define the roles of each partner, including what would happen if the business fails.

 - Limited Partnership (LP) and Limited Liability Partnership (LLP)

 Limited Partnerships have both limited and general partners.
 The general partners own and operate the business, while the limited partners invest in the business but have limited liability and thus limited input in its management.
 Limited liability partnerships are similar to an LP, but in an LLP even the general partners have limited liability – e.g., they are not responsible for the malpractice of the other partners.
 These business types are not usually used for retail or service businesses.